26 May 2026

 Bridges

 Some bridges, though built with vehicles in mind were altogether more sensibly crossed on foot.
-One remarkable structure, thrown across a rock fall on one of my husband's official routes, offered a passage that could only be described as hair-raising, particularly for the UN military observers who were required to use it in the course of their duties.
+One remarkable structure, thrown across a gorge on one of my husband's official routes, offered a passage that could only be described as hair-raising, particularly for the UN military observers who were required to use it in the course of their duties.
+My husband walked across.
 The UN jeep is on the far left in the photo.

 Then there were the bridges intended solely for foot traffic, where a certain quiet bravado was required simply to set one foot in front of the other.
 Fortunately, neither of us was called upon to cross the one pictured here, the sight of it was quite sufficient.